The first assignment I was given for IBM was to create a Java proxy to interface between the

 collect a precreated file from a device and store it locally.
 The second, was to execute a

-command remotely which produced a set of files and displays the list of those file names,
+command remotely which produced a set of files and displayed the list of those file names,

 file names and the device type.
 The third was to execute a set of commands remotely, return all the

 output from those commands, then compare that output to a predefined set of regular expressions

 and store only the output which matches.
 The fourth was to remotely execute a command on the device